kato-im/documents/Mission.md

 ###Searchable
  Remembering when and where conversation took place is our job, not yours.

- Knowledge management is the heart of Kato.
+ Knowledge management is at the heart of Kato.